camunda/camunda-platform/README.md

 # Camunda Platform 8

-This repository contains links to Camunda Platform 8 resources, the offical release artifacts (binaries), and supporting config files for running Docker Compose as a local development option.
+This repository contains links to Camunda Platform 8 resources, the official release artifacts (binaries), and supporting config files for running Docker Compose as a local development option.

 :warning: **Docker Compose is only recommended for local development.** :warning: